poojarao76/KPMG-AU-Data-Analytics/README.md

 # sprocket_central_report
-This task was the part ofKPMG virtula internship on the Forage.
+This task was the part of KPMG virtula internship on the Forage.